 Dukes is even waiting for her own storm relief.

 “I’m one of the displaced people,” she says.
 “Right now, I’m not living in my home.
 I had a lot of roof damage, some inside damage with walls down.”

 But, while volunteers helped drive the recovery early, Refugio needed a win to get back to normalcy.
 It needed football.

-Two days after Harvey hit, Violet Gonzalez and her family were sheltered in the town’s martial arts studio.
+Two days after Harvey hit, Violet Gonzales and her family were sheltered in the town’s martial arts studio.